• Skip to primary navigation

 Notes

-Serve with the milk of your choice and fresh berries or compote.
+Serve with the milk of your choice and fresh berries, rhubarb compote or apple compote.

 Storage: in an airtight container at room temperature.
-Enjoy at its best and consume within a week.
+Enjoy at its best and consume within 10 days.

 *Spice: If you can't find gingerbread or apple spice, make your own blend: